Higher Education (HE)

 HE551: Student Affairs Foundation and Philosophy

 This course presents the student affairs profession, including its history, purpose, and student services functional areas.
-The course will explore student affairs career pathways, supporting professional associations and ethical frameworks.
-Student development theories, including cognitive and psychosocial, as well as other theories that provide a foundation for the development of a comprehensive student services program will also be studied in the course.
+Student developmental theories, including cognitive, psychosocial, and others, that provide a foundation for the development of a comprehensive student services program will be studied.
+Student affairs career pathways, professional associations, best practices for diverse populations, and applying ethical frameworks to practice will be explored in this course.

 Quarter Credit Hours: 5 | Prerequisite: None